Scientific Name

 How to Grow and Care

-Titanopsis are all fairly similar plants and seem to make most of their growth in the fall, with another shorter burst in the spring.
+Titanopsis plants are all pretty similar and seem to make most of their growth in the fall, with another shorter burst in the spring.
 Flowers may be produced in fall, spring, or both.
 This charming little plant is worthy of a place in most collections.
-Concrete Leaf Living Stone is quite tolerant of temperatures down to 40 °F (5 °C) if kept fairly dry.
+Concrete Leaf Living Stone is quite tolerant of temperatures down to 40°F (5°C) if kept relatively dry.
 Like most plants, it will benefit from good ventilation.

 Links